-Note: When repairing wood that has been damaged by decay

-fungi, we recommend that the area first be treated with Shell-Guard RTU to eradicate any decay fungi that may still be alive and to prevent any future infestations from reoccurring.
-The Shell-Guard RTU solution may be applied while the area is still wet or moist but it is still important that the wood be allowed to dry before applying M-Balm.
+Note: When repairing wood that has been damaged by decay fungi, we recommend that the area first be treated with Shell-Guard RTU.
+This will eradicate any decay fungi that may still be alive and prevent any future infestations.
+Shell-Guard RTU may be applied while the area is still wet or moist, but it is still important that the wood be allowed to dry before applying M-Balm.